PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 d) Circular shapes in combinations of planes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes circular shapes are traced within an **angled plane** rather than one of the :ref:`cardinal_planes`, as in `SOCIALIZE <https://www.handspeak.com/word/index.php?id=2014>`_ and `TWIRL <https://asl-lex.org/visualization/?sign=twirl>`_.
-In this case, code the orientation of the plane of movement by selecting the applicable component planes (as described :ref:`above<angled_planes>`), and then continue to code the direction within the angled plane by selecting the component directions as they would be within the component planes.
+Sometimes circular shapes are traced within an **angled plane** rather than one of the :ref:`cardinal planes`, as in `SOCIALIZE <https://www.handspeak.com/word/index.php?id=2014>`_ and `TWIRL <https://asl-lex.org/visualization/?sign=twirl>`_.
+In this case, code the orientation of the plane of movement by finding the applicable component planes (as described :ref:`above<angled_planes>`), and then continue to code the direction within the angled plane by selecting the component directions as they would be within the component (cardinal) planes.
 See the following illustration for how this works:

 .. image:: images/mov_combinations_of_planes.png
     :width: 750